jerdog/drinks-review-system/README.md

-# Wine & Cocktail Review Platform
+# Wine, Cocktail, and Spirit Review Platform

-A modern, social platform for wine and cocktail enthusiasts to discover, review, and share their beverage experiences.
+A modern, social platform for wine, cocktail, and spirit enthusiasts to discover, review, and share their beverage experiences.
 Built with React, Fastify, Prisma, and PostgreSQL.

 ## 🍷 Features